stackabletech/nifi-rs/README.md

+[!IMPORTANT]
+This repository has been archived, the tool never reached a usable state and priorities shifted.

 # Rust API client for openapi

 The Rest API provides programmatic access to command and control a NiFi instance in real time.
 Start and